-Devprayag is a popular religious town, situated at a height of 2723 ft in the Tehri Garhwal District of Uttarakhand.
+Devprayag is a popular religious town, situated at a height of 2723 ft in the Tehri Garhwal district of Uttarakhand.
 The word Devprayag in Sanskrit means the ‘Holy Confluence’.
 The town is located at the confluence of Alaknanda and Bhagirathi rivers.

-According to the Hindu mythology, Lord Ram and his father, King Dashrath performed penance here.
+According to Hindu mythology, Lord Ram and his father, King Dashrath performed penance here.
 It is also believed that the Pandavas, the mythological characters of the Hindu epic Mahabharata, performed ablutions here, before going to Badrinath.

-Besides this, the town is acknowledged for its ancient temples such as the Raghunath Temple, the Chandrabadani Temple, and the Dashrathshila Temple.
-The place is also known for its two Suspension Bridges built over the Bhagirathi River and the Alaknanda River, respectively.
+Besides this, the town is acknowledged for its ancient temples such as the Raghunath Temple, the Chandrabadani Temple and the Dashrathshila Temple.
+The place is also known for its two Suspension Bridges built over the Bhagirathi river and the Alaknanda river, respectively.

-The holy town experiences sub tropical climate year-round.
+The holy town experiences subtropical climate year-round.
 The winter season is quite long and chilly, while the summer season is mild and pleasant.
 Travellers can visit Devprayag throughout the year.